-Many Moroccan dishes take their name from a tagine, the clay or ceramic vessel in which they were traditionally cooked.
-Although urban Moroccans may be more inclined to use modern cookware such as pressure cookers when making stews, tagines are still favored by those who appreciate the unique, slow-cooked flavor which the clayware imparts to the food.
+Many Moroccan dishes take their name from a tagine, which is the clay or ceramic vessel in which they were traditionally cooked.
+Although urban Moroccans may be more inclined to use modern cookware such as pressure cookers when making stews, tagines are still favored by those who appreciate the unique, slow-cooked flavor that the clayware imparts to the food.
 In addition, tagines remain the cookware of choice in many rural areas as a matter of cultural norms.

 Tagines are most often used on the stovetop but can also be placed in the oven.
-When cooking with a tagine on the stovetop the use of an inexpensive diffuser between the tagine and the heat source is essential.
+When cooking with a tagine on the stovetop, the use of an inexpensive diffuser between the tagine and the heat source is essential.
 A diffuser is a flat metal paddle that sits between the burner and the tagine and, as the name says, diffuses the heat so the ceramic doesn't crack and break.

 The tagine should also only be used over low or medium-low heat to avoid damaging the tagine or scorching the food; use only as much heat as necessary to maintain a simmer.
-Tagines may also be cooked over small fires or in braziers over charcoal.
-If you try one of these methods be aware that it can be tricky to maintain an adequately low temperature.
-It's best to use a small quantity of charcoal or wood to establish a heat source, and then periodically feed small handfuls of new fuel to keep the fire or embers burning.
+Tagines may also be used over small fires or in braziers over charcoal.
+It can be tricky to maintain an adequately low temperature.
+It's best to use a small quantity of charcoal or wood to establish a heat source and then periodically feed small handfuls of new fuel to keep the fire or embers burning.
 This way you'll avoid too high a heat.

 Some recipes may call for browning the meat at the beginning, but this really isn't necessary when cooking in a tagine.
 You will notice that tagine recipes call for adding the vegetables and meats to the vessel at the very beginning.
 This is different from conventional pot cooking, where vegetables are added only after the meat has already become tender.

 Oil is essential to tagine cooking; don't be overly cautious in using it or you'll end up with watery sauce or possibly scorched ingredients.
 In most recipes for 4 to 6 people, you'll need between 1/4 to 1/3 cup of oil (sometimes part butter), which will mix with cooking liquids to make ample sauce for scooping up with bread.
 Choose the best fruity olive oil.